-- All courses are three credits unless otherwise noted in the course description. - The core areas of the Master of Arts curriculum in which it is required that a designated number of credits be taken are: Scripture (6 credits), Theology (3 credits), Ethics (3 credits), Worship and Spirituality (3 credits), Religion and Society (3 credits) and History (3 credits). - Doctor of Ministry students must take four of their six elective courses in differing topic areas (not including languages or travel seminars).
+- All courses are three credits unless otherwise noted in the course description. - The core areas of the Master of Arts curriculum in which it is required that a designated number of credits be taken are: Arts of Ministry (3 credits), Scripture (6 credits), Theology (3 credits), Ethics (3 credits), Worship and Spirituality (3 credits), Religion and Society (3 credits) and History (3 credits). - Doctor of Ministry students must take four of their six elective courses in differing topic areas (not including languages or travel seminars).
 Additionally, one of the six elective courses must be in a faith tradition other than one's own, or an interfaith or dialogue course.

-Note: The course descriptions listed in this section are for courses scheduled to be taught during the 2014 and 2015 academic years.
+Note: The course descriptions listed in this section are for courses scheduled to be taught during the 2018 academic year.
 Hartford Seminary reserves the right to make changes in the courses offered at any time.